This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 Bogotá Graffiti |

-Day 4: Bogotá to Medellín, Explore Medellín
+Day 4: Travel to Medellín, Explore Medellín

-Best location to book your stay in Medellín is El Pablado area.
+Best area to stay in Medellín: Best location to book your stay in Medellín is El Pablado area.

 ![]() |